saulomartins1/tempus_weatherApp/README.md

-A WHEATER APP
+# Wheater App

-Where you can type some city name and it'll show the weather conditions of the determinate city;
+Welcome to the Weather App, where you can search for a city and instantly access it's current weather conditions.

-> What infos is showed:
+This app provides the following information:

 - City Name;
 - Current day and time;
-- Rainy, Humidity and Wind infos;
+- Rainfall, Humidity, and Wind Details;
-- Icon indicating the weather situation;
+- Weather Icon to indicate current conditions;
-- Current weather temperature in ºcelsius;
+- Current temperature in ºcelsius;
-- Min. and Máx. ºcelsius;
+- Minimum and Maximum temperatures in ºcelsius